heyyitsemyy/LSCD_Project/README.md

 # LSCD Project
 This project is currently a work-and-progress for one of my classes (Medical Informatics Programming Laboratory).

-Objective: Create a machine learning model to identify the best location to extract stem cell in individuals with limbal stem cell deficiency based on eye scans.
+Goal/Objective: Create a machine learning model to identify the best location to extract stem cell in individuals with limbal stem cell deficiency based on eye scans.
 This is one part of a larger project.

 Information:
-- My model is a logistic regression model
+- ML Model: logistic regression
 - Evaluation Metric: Precision and Recall
+- Data Preparation: Created masks and used the Pyradiomics Python Library to extract features from each image (radiomics_features function).
+Appended labels and normalized each column of the feature matrix.
+- Results: Average Recall: 0.764 Average Precision: 0.820

 Functions:
 - radiomics_features: creates a feature matrix for training